SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 In the "Configuration > Properties" tab, edit the connectivity properties for the Solace JMS Resource Adapter.
 Values entered here will be inherited by the adapter"s outbound connection pools and admin objects.
 Values are entered by clicking in the "Property Value" column and confirming each value with the Enter key.

 * Step 1.
 Update the value for the properties  "ConnectionURL", "UserName", "Password", and "MessageVPN":
   * Step a.
-Click on the "ConnectionURL" property and specify the value "tcp://__IP:Port__" (Update the value "__IP:Port__" with the actual Solace message broker message-backbone VRF IP ).
+Click on the "ConnectionURL" property and specify the value "tcp://__IP:Port__" (Update the value "__IP:Port__" with the actual Solace event broker message-backbone VRF IP ).
   * Step b.
 Click on the "MessageVPN" property and specify the value corresponding to the Solace message VPN ("solace_VPN" for this example).
 Press Enter to input the change.
   * Step c.
 Click on the "UserName" property and specify the value corresponding to the Solace username ("solace_user" for this example).
 Press Enter to input the change.
   * Step d.
 Click on the "Password" property and specify the value for the Solace username if required (Note, this example specified a Solace authentication type of "none", so the password here will be ignored).